ncn-foreigners/singleRcapture/README.md

 The goal of singleRcapture is to automate single source capture-recapture estimation of population size.

+## Funding

+Work on this package is supported by the the National Science Center, OPUS 22 grant no. 2020/39/B/HS4/00941.

 ## Installation

 You can install the development version of singleRcapture from